New strikes light up the night in Tehran as Israel vows 'many surprises'

-Iranian state media confirmed the strike as Associated Press video showed the horizon glowing against the night sky.
-Israel’s military confirmed new strikes that shook neighborhoods in Tehran’s east and south but did not immediately comment on targets.
+Iranian state media confirmed the strike on the oil facility as Associated Press video showed the horizon glowing against the night sky.
+Israel’s military confirmed new strikes that shook neighborhoods in Tehran’s east and south but did not comment on targets.

 It appeared to be the first time a civil industrial facility has been targeted in the war.
 State media blamed “an attack from the U.S. and the Zionist regime” at the facility that supplies the capital and neighboring provinces in the north.

-Earlier in the day, Iranian President Masoud Pezeshkian apologized for attacks on “neighboring countries," even as its missiles and drones flew toward Gulf Arab states and hard-liners asserted that Tehran's war strategy wouldn't budge.
+Earlier in the day, Iranian President Masoud Pezeshkian apologized for attacks on “neighboring countries," even as his country's missiles and drones flew toward Gulf Arab states and hard-liners asserted that Tehran's war strategy would not change.

-A rift between more pragmatic politicians looking to de-escalate the war and others committed to battling the United States and Israel could complicate any diplomatic efforts.
-Conflicting statements involved two of the three members of the leadership council overseeing Iran since Supreme Leader Ayatollah Ali Khamenei was killed in the war's opening airstrikes.
+A rift between politicians looking to de-escalate the war and others committed to battling the United States and Israel could complicate any diplomatic efforts.
+Conflicting Iranian statements came from two of the three members of the leadership council overseeing Iran since Supreme Leader Ayatollah Ali Khamenei was killed in the war's opening airstrikes.

+Pezeshkian also dismissed U.S. President Donald Trump’s call for Tehran to surrender unconditionally, saying: “That’s a dream that they should take to their grave.”

 Iran makes varying statements on attacks